NotKisoMomo/Knit/README.md

 ## Installation

 Place the Knit folder into `ReplicatedStorage`, then require it on the client.
 Knit is a **client-only** library.
-Never require it from a server Script -- it calls `UserInputService` at the module level and will error.
+Never require it from a server Script.

 ```lua
 local Knit = require(game.ReplicatedStorage.Knit)